Copyright (C) 2016 Legal Engineering. All Rights Reserved.

 SpaceFlightNow is a credible news site, and their Launch Schedulepage is essential for launch viewing.
 It’s accurate and kept up to date.
 Their twitter feed @SpaceFlightNow is essential as a real-time source of launch information.

 A good source of SpaceX information, but a site you must be careful with, is the Reddit /r/spacex group.
 Read the site if you wish, but I recommend that you refrain from posting to it.
 It often has great information, is frequented by people who actually understand the math and physics and some who are rocketry professionals, and you can learn a lot about rockets and SpaceX in general.
-Sounds great so far, but this is ruined for participants because the community take their fannishness of SpaceX and Elon Musk to the point of fatuousness and idolatry, and they tend to pile upon any poster of dissenting viewpoints in the worst tradition of the Internet.
-They are also really egregious copyright infringers, in that they paste articles into Reddit from behind paywalls and the moderators don’t delete them.
+Sounds great so far, but this is ruined for participants because the community is immature and takes Elon fannishness to excess, and the moderators can show their lack of professional training in journalism.

 There is also a SpaceX group on Facebook, which I don’t have personal experience with.